-Engine Assisted Heating operation, if equipped, can be personalized.
+Engine Assisted Heating, if equipped, can be personalized while plugged in.
+See "Engine Assist Heat Plugged In" under Vehicle Personalization

 In hot weather, avoid parking in direct sunlight or use sunshades inside the vehicle.

 Turn off the front and rear window defog/defrost when they are no longer needed.